rodgraneiro/bmc/courses/ModSim2018.md

  * Numerical methods to solve ordinary differential equations. [https://github.com/BMClab/bmc/blob/master/notebooks/newtonLawForParticles.ipynb],[https://github.com/BMClab/bmc/blob/master/notebooks/OrdinaryDifferentialEquation.ipynb]

+ Task for this class:

+ * Write a Jupyter notebook to find the trajectory of a ball considering the air drag proportional to the square root of the ball velocity.
+Consider that the initial velocity of the particle is v0 = 30 m/s and the initial angle with the horizontal plane is 30 degrees, the gravity acceleration is g = 9.81 m/s^2, the mass of the ball is m = 0.43 kg and the air drag coefficient is b= 0.006 kg m^{1/2}/s{3/2}.

  Readings (for Lecture 7):

  * NIGG, B. M.; HERZOG, W. Modelling.
+In: Biomechanics of the Musculo-skeletal System.  p.
+501 - 534.

+### Lecture 7

+  * Discussion about NIGG, B. M.; HERZOG, W. Modelling.
 In: Biomechanics of the Musculo-skeletal System.  p.
 501 - 534.